 Don’t Sacrifice the Gospel on the Altar of Your Feelings

 The majority of the modern day church is sterile and ineffective because we have bought into this lie that showing the Love of God culminates in altruistic acts birthed out of emotional unction.
 This is why so many of our churches are jumping on the bandwagon of the latest great cause.
 Don’t get me wrong… caring for the widows, orphans and those less fortunate is a vital part of what we are to do as believers… but it should never, EVER replace preaching the Good News to lost souls.

 And you can’t win the “lost” without telling them the truth – just like you can’t stay “found” unless you embrace the truth.

 So, the next time you feel the need to tell someone something that could be interpreted as harsh or mean, check with the Holy Spirit first.
-Don’t beat them over the head with it just because you are in a bad mood… but at the same time, be faithful to God to deliver His Word.
+Don’t beat them over the head with it just because you are in a bad mood… but at the same time, be faithful to the Creator to deliver His Word.
 Be like Jeremiah … don’t be afraid of their faces!
 (Jeremiah 1:8)